Dixie ABATE's 2015 Ride to the Capitol. Pic by Amy Waldron

-DIXIE ABATE’S THIRD ANNUAL RIDE TO THE CAPITOL – A BIG SUCCESS
+DIXIE ABATE’S FOURTH ANNUAL RIDE TO THE CAPITOL WAS APRIL 18, 2015

 If you are checking this website for the first time, it will be obvious to you that the website is not updated in anything remotely approaching a timely fashion.
 That doesn’t mean we aren’t doing anything!
 It just means that the person who is responsible for keeping the website updated is also the person who has a full time job, is in charge of newsletters, membership, the treasury, and communications.
 She also is a full time caregiver for an elder with dementia.
 There are only 24 hours in a day, so the website usually goes begging.
 Rest assured that Dixie ABATE is alive and active.
 And if you would like to take on the job of website manager, please contact Kris Cook at email@example.com.